-I would hate to talk to you about the birds and the bees here so I’m just gonna assume you know that for reproduction you need both female and male from the species and currently we have only females left.
+I would hate to talk to you about the birds and the bees here so I’m just gonna assume you know that for reproduction you need both females and males from the species and currently we have only females left.
 I think you see the problem here.

 But – many scientist are working on IVF (in vitro fertilization) research.
-Meaning they plan to breed new northern white rhino from sperm that have been saved from deceased males and northern white rhino female.
-Unfortunately none of our remaining females can carry a calf so they would need to use surrogate mother of southern white rhino . (source – this article)
+Meaning they plan to breed new northern white rhino from sperm that have been saved from deceased males and northern white rhino females.
+Unfortunately, none of our remaining females can carry a calf so they would need to use a surrogate mother of a southern white rhino. (source – this article)

 Sounds easy let’s do it and save them from extinction.

 Problem is that IVF has never been used successfully in rhino conservation and research has a long way to go until it becomes a proven method.
 I’m quoting here this great article where you can learn many more about northern white rhinos, their path to extinction, and more about IVF research.

 Ol petaja conservancy created project Sudan where you can send donations to support the IVF research and help to ensure that one day in the future, northern white rhinos will once again roam freely in their natural habitat.

 The link to their donation page is HERE